 Please observe our TC4 FAMILY CODE OF CONDUCT POLICY: At TC4, we strive to keep an atmosphere where children, families, staff, and students feel safe and respected.
 All of our staff members abide by the NAEYC Code of Ethical Conduct.
 In turn, we ask that each family member commit to respecting the rights of each child, family and staff member; that your behavior and language exemplify the role models you are; and that you work in constructive ways to improve the TC4 program.
 All language and discussions will be appropriate and respectful with staff, children, TC4 families and Trinity staff.
-The Administrative Team will be involved in discussions as need as a resource and support.
+The Administrative Team will be involved in discussions as needed as a resource and support.
 Any person violating this policy will be asked to leave immediately and, if necessary, escorted from the premises by the Trinity College Campus Safety; your child's enrollment will also be terminated.
 Please maintain respectful behavior at all times, as it is key to your child's success.
+The use of profanity and bullying is not allowed by adults/guardians and is cause for immediate dismissal from the program.